-Under her leadership, Executive Education at the School more than doubled in revenues and has also obtained a high ranking in the annual Financial Times Survey of Executive Education, placing the School among the world’s leading business schools.
-As well, one of the customised programmes (for MAN AG in Germany) received the annual award of the European Foundation for Management Development for excellence in custom programmes.
-Growth was mainly fuelled by internalisation with an increasing number of clients in the Middle East, India, China and South East Asia.
+Gay was Dean of Executive Education and CEO of Oxford Saïd Business School Ltd between 2006 and 2010.
+She was responsible for a growing portfolio of intellectually rigorous, broadening & relevant programmes, aimed at really make a difference to the individuals who participated and to the performance of private and public sector organisations around the world.
+Under her leadership, Executive Education at Oxford grew significantly and obtained a high ranking in the annual Financial Times Survey of Executive Education, placing the School among the world’s leading business schools.
+The School’s customised programme (for MAN AG in Germany) received the annual excellence award of the European Foundation for Management Development.
+Growth was particularly through internalisation with an increasing number of clients from Africa, the Middle East, India, China and S.E.
+Asia.

 Earlier, Gay was at London Business School as Director of External Relations (2003 to 2006) and Associate Dean of Executive Education (1995 to 2001).
 Between 2001 and 2002, she was seconded to establish Executive Education at the Indian School of Business (ISB), established in partnership with London Business School, Kellogg and Wharton.

 Gay was the first woman to be appointed as Director General of the European Foundation for Management Development (EFMD) in Brussels, and served for five years between 1990 and 1995.
 EFMD is Europe’s leading network of worldwide organisations from business, business schools and the public sector involved in the continuous enhancement of management development worldwide and has also coordinated a range of projects on behalf of the European Union.
 A key achievement during her tenure was the establishment of the now highly regarded China-Europe International Business School (CEIBS) in Shanghai.
 Earlier, Gay was Director of Conferences for The Economist, running high profile events worldwide on current social and economic issues.